umayr/kaboom/Readme.md

 ### Motivation

-I used to name my releases after dishes names, like every single lazy ass developer; I wanted a utility that'd reduce my efforts.
+I use to name my releases after random superhero names sometimes, like every single lazy ass developer; I wanted a utility that'd reduce my efforts.
 So, here it is. :3

 ### License